AIM-Harvard/pyradiomics/docs/customization.rst

 - ``gldm_a`` [0]: float, :math:`\alpha` cutoff value for dependence.
 A neighbouring voxel with gray level :math:`j` is considered dependent on center voxel with gray level :math:`i` if :math:`|i-j|\le\alpha`

+.. _radiomics-voxel-settings-label:

+Voxel-based specific settings
+#############################

+When using PyRadiomics to generate feature maps, additional customization options exist.
+These control the neighborhood around each voxel that is used for calculation (kernel) and what the background value should be, i.e. the value of voxels for which there is no calculated value.

+- ``kernelRadius`` [1]: integer, specifies the size of the kernel to use as the radius from the center voxel.
+Therefore the actual size is ``2 * kernelRadius + 1``.
+E.g. a value of 1 yields a 3x3x3 kernel, a value of 2 5x5x5, etc. In case of 2D extraction, the generated kernel will also be a 2D shape (square instead of cube).

+- ``maskedKernel`` [True]: boolean, specifies whether to mask the kernel with the overall mask.
+If True, only voxels in the kernel that are also segmented in the mask are used for calculation.
+Otherwise, all voxels inside the kernel are used.
+Moreover, gray value discretization is performed over the ROI if the setting is set to True, and over the entire image if False.

+- ``initValue`` [0]: float, value to use for voxels outside the ROI, or voxels where calculation failed.
+If set to ``nan``, 3D slicer will treat them as transparent voxels

 .. _radiomics-parameter-file-label:

 --------------
 Parameter File
 --------------

-All 3 categories of customization can be provided in a single yaml or JSON structured text file, which can be provided in an optional argument (``--param``) when running pyradiomics from the command line.
+All 4 categories of customization can be provided in a single yaml or JSON structured text file, which can be provided in an optional argument (``--param``) when running pyradiomics from the command line.
 In interactive mode, it can be provided during initialization of the :ref:`feature extractor <radiomics-featureextractor-label>`, or using :py:func:`~radiomics.featureextractor.RadiomicsFeaturesExtractor.loadParams` after initialization.
 This removes the need